 Encourage the regeneration of native and perennial pasture by minimising disturbance to burnt ground.
-Agisting out or containing stock, controlling feral animals and abundant native species may be necessary.
+Agisting out or containing stock, controlling feral animals and over-abundant native species may be necessary.

-Containment areas for livestock are recommended if you choose to keep, or return your stock to the land soon after fire.
+Containment areas for livestock are recommended if you choose to keep, or return your stock to your property soon after fire.